 - To Make Vegan or Dairy-Free.
 Swap the Parmesan for nutritional yeast or omit it.

 - To Make Gluten Free.
 No changes needed!
-The recipe is gluten free as needed.
+The recipe is gluten free as written.

 What to Serve with Brussels Sprouts Chips